 There is no doubt that the person who was instrumental in pointing out the importance of Boole's mathematical logic to digital systems, was Claude Shannon.
 Claude Shannon was born in Petoskey, Michigan, USA in 1916.
 He graduated from the University of Michigan in 1936 in mathematics and electrical engineering.
 In 1940 he gained a masters in electrical engineering and a Ph.D. in mathematics at MIT.
 Claude Shannon died in 2001 at the age of 85."1+1=1 - a tale of genius"

-Although broadly appreciated for its brilliance, Boole's work had found limited practical application.
+Although broadly appreciated for its brilliance, George Boole's work had found limited practical application.
 However, in 1938 Claude Shannon published a paper, based on his 1937 thesis, entitled, "A Symbolic Analysis of Relay and Switching Circuits" where he explained how Boolean Logic could contribute to a more efficient circuit design.
 This seminal work launched Boolean logic into the digital world.

 It is intriguing how the personal abilities of Shannon were such that, with the combined expertise of electrical engineering and mathematics and having studied Boolean Logic as an undergraduate, he was able to correctly identify the contextual significance of Boolean Logic.
 In doing so he made a vital contribution to the efficiency of circuit design based on Boolean logic and accelerated the world's entry into the digital era as we know it today.

 An interesting paper entitled "1+1=1 a tale of genius" was written by Ian Petticrew who was the editor of the INTOSAI Magazine which is hosted on the web site of the National Audit Office (INTOSAI - International Organization of Supreme Audit Institutions) and describes in more detail the linkage between George Boole's and Claude Shannon's work.
 This paper, from Issue 18, August 2003 of the INTOSAI IT Journal, is available in pdf format and can be accessed on this link:

 Boolean Logic and Human Intelligence - How we deduce things...